kurtp23/entertainment-lists/README.md

 ## Project-1

-E-List is a website that allows users to store books, movies, and video games they may want to watch to sorted lists.
+EList is a website that allows users to store books, movies, and video games they may want to watch to sorted lists.

 ## Installation

-Follow the link below to open the webpage for the E-List website.
+Follow the link below to open the webpage for the EList website.

 ```bash
 https://kurtp23.github.io/project-1/